sandra-calvo/Blockchain101-Feb2019/Lab 2 - Build and deploy your first Blockchain app.md

 * Create the [IBM Blockchain Platform 2.0](https://console.bluemix.net/catalog/services/blockchain/) service on the IBM Cloud.
 You can find the service in the `Catalog`, and give a name.

+IBM® Blockchain Platform provides a managed and full stack blockchain-as-a-service (BaaS) offering that allows you to deploy blockchain components in environments of your choice.
+The environment can be IBM Cloud, on-premises through IBM Cloud Private, and third-party clouds, such as Amazon Web Services (AWS).

 <br>
 <p align="center">
   <img src="docs/doc-gifs/create-ibm-blockchain-2-service.gif">
 </p>
 <br>

 * After your kubernetes cluster is up and running, you can deploy your IBM Blockchain Platform on the cluster.
 The service walks through few steps and finds your cluster on the IBM Cloud to deploy the service on.

 <br>
 <p align="center">